andpp/BM-Lite/README.md

 APP - defines application
-PLATFORM - defines HW plaform with HAL implementation DEBUG - if defined as 'y' will produce debug output and add debug information
+PLATFORM - defines HW plaform with HAL implementation DEBUG - if defined as 'y' will produce debug output and add debug information PORT - if defined as UART, BM-Lite HAL will use UART interface.
+Else will use SPI interface

 Not all applications can be built for a particular platform.
 To build embedded application for nRF52840 platform with additional debug info use: